rakhimov/scram/doc/coding_style.rst

 Currently nonconforming cases in the source code:
 =================================================

 * Exceptions are used.
-(This is not recommended by GCSG)
+(This is not recommended by GCSG.)
 * Functions use default values.
-* Header guards do not include the source file name.
+* Header guards do not include the source folder name.
-* Null values for strings are not "\0".
+* Null values for strings are not "\\0".